Tony Bacala: House tenure

-Bacala voted for and supports a draft Louisiana state bill that would make in vitro fertilization (IVF) treatments and some forms of birth control a crime, and prosecute women who get abortions for "murder."
-The draft bill intentionally has no exceptions for rape, incest, or the protection of the life of the mother, and would likely also criminalize miscarriages.
+Bacala voted for and supported draft Louisiana House Bill 813 that would have made in vitro fertilization (IVF) treatments and some forms of birth control a crime, and prosecute women who get abortions for "murder."
+The draft bill intentionally has no exceptions for rape or incest, and only allows a narrow exception to save the mother's life.
+The bill allows treating natural miscarriages.

 In April 2024, Bacala voted in favor of advancing House Bill 545 from the Administration of Criminal Justice committee.
 The bill, filed by Republican Beryl Amedee, would remove legal protections for obscenity from teachers and librarians in all Louisiana public schools.

+On November 1, 2024, Bacala authored, filed, and presented House Bill 5 to the House Committee on Education.
+The bill required Louisiana school systems to provide permanent salary increases for public K-12 school teachers and other school employees.
+The funding came from state savings generated by paying off an unfunded accrued liability debt within the Teachers' Retirement System of Louisiana (TRSL).
+The bill also created a permanent $1,000 stipend for support workers.
+Passing unanimously in the State House and Senate chambers, as well as the House Concurrence Vote (on Senate amendments), the bill was signed into law.

-In November 2024, Bacala voiced support for Senate Bill 2, filed by Senator Heather Cloud, which lifts limitations on the types of crimes for which people under age 17 can be sentenced as if they are adults.
+On November 18, 2024, Bacala voiced support for Senate Bill 2, filed by Senator Heather Cloud, which lifts limitations on the types of crimes for which people under age 17 can be sentenced as if they are adults.
 Bacala remarked, “Some of these kids are already lost at 2 years old.
 I want to make that point.
 Everybody realizes it.”